AP Top 25 Takeaways: Is anybody good? Contenders flail

 It was one of those days when you could be excused for thinking: Everybody's terrible - except No. 1 Alabama .

 Four of the top eight teams lost, including two - No. 6 West Virginia and No. 8 Penn State - to unranked teams.
-The number of unbeatens was down to eight after No. 19 Colorado finished the day by being exposed by USC.
-Four teams - Washington, Penn State, Wisconsin and Miami - that started the season in the AP top 10 were basically eliminated from the playoff race.
+The number of unbeaten teams was down to nine.
+Four teams - Washington, Penn State, Wisconsin and Miami - that started the season in the AP top 10 were pretty much eliminated from the playoff race.

 A slew of other highly ranked teams barely avoided big upsets.
 No. 5 Notre Dame , No. 9 Texas and No. 10 UCF all escaped with narrow victories against unranked teams - the Fighting Irish and Longhorns doing so at home against double-digit underdogs.
 No. 14 Florida needed to rally from 18 down to beat Vanderbilt and No. 3 Ohio State spent most of the game trying to shake Minnesota .